Makayla12345678/WorldBallet/memory-bank/progress.md

 3. **Timeline Rendering**: The performance timeline can become cluttered when there are many performances.

 ### Backend Issues
-1. **Scraper Robustness**: Current scrapers may break if ballet company websites change their structure.
+1. **Scraper Robustness**: Scrapers have been updated to match current website structures, but will need ongoing maintenance as websites change.
 2. **Error Handling**: Some edge cases in API error handling need improvement.

 ## Recent Milestones